isotopp/isotopp.github.io/_posts/2019-10-05-data-centers-and-energy.md

 "We have reached CO2 neutrality in 2014 and reached our targets for power usage effectiveness of 1.125 for all new data centers.
-With this, we are 30% over industry average."
+With this, we are 30% better than industry average."

 Amazons energy page is [AWS & Sustainability](https://aws.amazon.com/about-aws/sustainability/) and they claim more than 50% power from renewables, and commit ot a 100% renewable goal for their global infrastructure.

-As all the other cloud providers, they also highlight the way lower PUE and much higher utilitzation of their servers compared to on-premises IT (65% vs. 15% average utilization, and 29% better power effectiveness, adding up to a 84% better overall power bilancing in their math).
+Like all the other cloud providers, they also highlight the way lower PUE and much higher utilitzation of their servers compared to on-premises IT (65% vs. 15% average utilization, and 29% better power effectiveness, adding up to a 84% better overall power bilancing in their math).

 They also list their ongoing solar and wind farm builds.
 For the amount of power usage they can't yet cover from direct renewable